 Here are six key factors that successful hybrid working models have in common, based on the experiences of great workplaces.

-1. They Trust their employees
+1. They trust their employees

 In successful hybrid work models, employees feel trusted and empowered to work independently, make decisions, and manage their workload.
 This sense of autonomy helps employees feel more motivated and engaged in their work.
+Organisations that have effectively adopted hybrid workplaces are more open now to embracing a more modern people-focused leadership style that prioritises trust in employees to deliver results from any location.

 2. They train their staff and set clear expectations

-On the one hand, the Guidewire team has developed a series of whitepapers and best practices around hybrid project delivery, covering everything from project management and communication tools, to how best to engage remote and on-site team members in meetings and workshops.
+At Guidewire, they acted on this by developing a series of whitepapers and best practices around hybrid project delivery, covering everything from project management and communication tools, to how best to engage remote and on-site team members in meetings and workshops.
+They also created and communicated their six re-boarding strategies regarding the new communication habits and behaviours of employees and managers in adopting the new working environment.

 In a hybrid work model, it is important to ensure that everyone feels included and part of the team.
 This can be achieved by scheduling regular team meetings, both in-person and virtually, to update everyone on company developments and ensure that all team members are on the same page.
 When on-site work is scheduled, it's important to make sure that remote employees are also invited to join and participate in any team meetings, events, or social gatherings.